knutzk/knutzk.github.io/_publications/tty-tWy-emu.md

 layout       : none
 ---

 First ATLAS measurement of combined tt̅ɣ and tWɣ production in the eμ channel, providing precise cross-sections for electroweak processes.
-[Read more about this measurement](/research/ttgamma/).
+[Read more about the tt̅ɣ measurement](/research/ttgamma/).